About Our Review & Decision-Making Process

 After the public votes from the online forum are in, The Collective organizers start the Round One review.
 We check proposals for feasibility, interactivity, and make sure they fit the spirit of our gathering (i.e. not sales pitches or “sage-on-a-stage”).

 The programming team then invites more detailed proposals from sessions organizers who advance to Round Two where each proposal receives a double-blind peer review (typically with feedback from three reviewers) by our peer review panel.

-Final selections are made based on initial votes from the Session Picker, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.
+Final selections are made based on community interest and comments from the Round One, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.

-The following individuals will offer feedback and recommendations on proposals received through the Session Picker:
+The following individuals will offer feedback and recommendations on proposals received through the Public Proposal Process:

 Criteria for picking sessions include:

 We aim to make our process as fair and transparent as possible while serving the greatest number of Collective participants.
-For more about our Peer Review Philosophy, click here.
+For more about our Peer Review Philosophy, read this short statement.

 Juliene McLaughlin has been a User Experience Librarian for 4 years at the University of Guelph.
 She has led UX projects using a variety of research methods including interviews, usability tests, and observations on a range of topics from our spaces to our website.
 The ultimate goal of her work is to remove pain points and facilitate seamless interactions with our users.
 She is engaged with the UX community and currently sits on the advisory board for Weave: Journal of Library User Experience as well as an Ontario-wide Discovery & UX project committee focused on creating an awesome user interface for a soon-to-be launched discovery service for 14 university libraries.
 Her current research focuses on UX in practice, strategic assessment, and stakeholder engagement.